SoftHu/tos_avg/Zh/Nyotengu.md

 Start -->1775176516282314[<b>Speaker 👉 Nyotengu:</b>
 \nI find myself praying more these days.
 I actually look forward to Saturdays at the temple.]
 Start -->1775176919658446[<b>Speaker 👉 Nyotengu:</b>
 \nI can't believe you beat me in single combat.
-I want a rematch--one day when I'm feeling better.]
+I want a rematch - one day when I'm feeling better.]
 Start -->1775176919658448[<b>Speaker 👉 Nyotengu:</b>
-\nYou've made me a proud master, Little Fox.
+\nYou've made me a proud sensei, Little Fox.
 I think we've earned another dip in the hot springs tonight.]
 Start -->1775176919659474[<b>Speaker 👉 Nyotengu:</b>
 \nSeikyu is lucky to have you watching over it.
 I can rest easy knowing the town is in good hands.
 Of course, Nine Tails' 'goods' don't hurt either.]
 Start -->1775176955845588[<b>Speaker 👉 Nyotengu:</b>